‘Attack On Titan’ Season 2 Gets English Dub, Toonami Confirms April 29

-Those eager for an English dub of the long-overdue season 2 of anime Attack on Titan will be pleased to know that Toonami’s got your back—and so soon, too!
+Those eager for an English dub of the long-overdue Season 2 of anime Attack on Titan will be pleased to know that Toonami’s got your back — and so soon, too!

-But the long wait is over and as Dread Central covered, AOT Season 2 has landed in various streaming sites as of April 1, Saturday, 10:30 a.m.
-EST. According to the official Attack on Titan season 2 press release from Funimation, AOT season 2 premiered this weekend on FunimationNow, Hulu and Crunchyroll, and will be available as well on the Crunchyroll and Funimation channels on VRV.
+But the long wait is over, and as Dread Central covered, AOT Season 2 has landed in various streaming sites as of April 1.
+According to the official Attack on Titan Season 2 press release from Funimation, AOT Season 2 premiered this weekend on FunimationNow, Hulu, and Crunchyroll, and will be available as well on the Crunchyroll and Funimation channels on VRV.

 ATTACK ON TITAN SEASON 2 is just around the corner and I just cant wait to see Hanji and Eren!!!#ShingekiNoKyojin #AttackOnTitanSeason2 pic.twitter.com/BB36zsl9sc